adlnet/xAPI-Spec/xAPI-About.md

 xAPI can be extended in a few ways.
 The most notable are Statement extensions, which allow great flexibility within Statements.
-It is recommended that Communities of Practice agree on how to use extensions for their particular use cases and utilize Profiles whenever possible.
+It is recommended that Communities of Practice agree on how to use extensions for their particular use cases and utilize profiles whenever possible.
 Implementation details are covered in [4.1 Extensions](./xAPI-Data.md#miscext).

 The About Resource is another instance where xAPI supports extensions.
 The LRS may find it useful to communicate features or behaviors beyond this specification.
 The LRS can use extensions to the About Resource to facilitate this communication.